paulresdat/ServiceCollection/README.md

 The following will print "True".
 We've successfully decoupled our contract with our implementation in our service collection, and now we can swap out `MyClass` with another class that implements `IMyClass`.

-Note that it is possible to chain multiple dependencies using the `singletons` method:
+Note that it is possible to chain multiple dependencies using the `singletons` method.
+This is a shorthand from writing multiple `singleton` statements:

 ```python
 sc.singletons([